 Or for a more homely, traditional experience, why not visit one of Dorset’s Christmas Tree Festivals where you can wander round beautiful churches adorned with a dazzling array of decorated trees.

-Winter wildlife encounters
+Winter wildlife wonders

 Head to the RSPB Arne Nature Reserve, home of BBC's Winterwatch to catch sight of Sika deer, Dartford warblers, and other birds.

 The Fleet Lagoon, a haven for birdwatchers, attracts a diverse array of waders and waterfowl during the colder months.
+Pop into the Wild Chesil Centre for recent sighting updates.

 Photo credit: Peter Moore

-Cosy accommodation and spa retreats
+Cosy stays and spa retreats

 Winter getaways are all about warmth and comfort, and Dorset offers a range of cosy places to stay.